 Highlighting the rich history of Filipino cuisine

 For Filipinos, Pancit is more than just a delicious food—it’s a part of their culture.
 Symbolically, the long noodles of Pancit represent long life and good health.
-For that reason, it’s Filipino tradition to eat Pancit on your birthday, and Pancit is commonly served at birthday celebrations, family gatherings, and parties of all kinds.
-Serving Pancit, among many other ways, is how Filipinos spread well-wishes of good health and happiness to those around them.
+For that reason, it’s Filipino tradition to eat and serve Pancit at birthday celebrations.
+Pancit is also commonly served at family gatherings and parties of all kinds.
+Serving Pancit is among one of the many ways Filipinos spread well-wishes of good health and happiness to those around them.

-Pancit.com strives to spread that same positivity by highlighting the best Filipino foods, food vendors, restaurants, and recipes, as well as the people, chefs, stories, and inspirations behind them.
+Pancit.com strives to spread that same positivity by highlighting the best in Filipino cuisine—from Filipino restaurants, food vendors, and chefs, to delicious Filipino recipes passed down for generations.

 Meet The Owner